Home

 When melting directly onto a kiln shelf ensure that the posts holding up the pot are well spaced to prevent them coming into contact with the glass.

-For this pour, a slab pendant mold from Creative Paradise is used.
 The mold will require five or six heavy coats of kiln wash.

 Turn off the kiln and observe all safety precautions if adding glass during the process.

 Step 2.
-Using either prepared kiln shelf or container place in glass kiln and build framework to hold pot.
+Using either prepared kiln shelf or container place in kiln and build framework to hold pot.

 Step 3.
-Center pot on framework over mold, check to ensure that posts will not come into contact with glass pour.
+Center pot on framework over mold, check to ensure that posts will not come into contact with pour.

 Step 4.
 There are many firing schedules for pours or melts, the following schedule can be used for a four inch pot.

-During the pot melt you may need to adjust this schedule as pot size, glass weight and glass color as well as type of kiln may result in the need for an alteration to temperatures and firing times.
+During the pot melt you may need to adjust this schedule as pot size, glass weight and color as well as type of kiln may result in the need for an alteration to temperatures and firing times.

 300 (150C) dph to 1000F (538C) hold 15 minutes